After ebullient 2019, Wall Street warns of slower road ahead

 But for bonds, the reasons for lower expected returns are easy to see.
 Bonds pay much less in interest than one or 10 years ago.
 The 10-year Treasury now has a yield of 1.92 %, versus 2.82% a year ago and 3.54 % a decade ago.
 For bonds to return more than their yields, rates will need to drop even lower.

-Some banks along Wall Street have relatively healthy expectations for stocks in 2020 — but few if any are calling for a repeat of 2019's surge for the S&P 500, which was at 28.5% as of Tuesday morning.
-Bank of America Merrill Lynch sees the index ending 2020 at 3,300, which would be a 2.5% rise, for example.
-Goldman Sachs is more bullish, with a target of 3,400, but that would still be less than a quarter of this year's gain.
+Some banks along Wall Street have relatively healthy expectations for stocks in 2020 — but few if any are calling for a repeat of 2019's surge for the S&P 500, which was at 28.9% as of Tuesday's close.
+Bank of America Merrill Lynch sees the index ending 2020 at 3,300, which would be a 2.2% rise, for example.
+Goldman Sachs is more bullish, with a target of 3,400, but that would still be less than a fifth of this year's gain.

 Stocks are more expensive than a year ago on a host of different measures.
 One of the most commonly used is how a stock's price compares to its profit over the preceding year.
 By that measure, the S&P 500 is trading at 21.1 times its earnings.
 That's more expensive than at the start of the year, when it was at 16.5, or its average over the last two decades of 17.7, according to FactSet.